-1. For stays 3 months or longer: The Reves Center recommends that scholars and tutors review the COMPASS Silver Plan offered by ISO: Student Health Insurance.
-This plan is reasonably priced and offers the minimum allowable coverage that we recommend for a more realistic coverage of costs associated with medical procedures, medical evacuation, and repatriation.
-It also has a low deductible and offers multi-lingual customer support.
-It is a member of two large Preferred Provider Networks (PPO): FirstHealth and MultiPlan, to which most of the doctors and medical centers (Sentara and Riverside) in the Williamsburg and Gloucester area belong.
-A summary of coverage is listed below:
+1. For stays 3 months or longer: The Reves Center recommends that scholars and tutors review the College of William and Mary plans offered by PGH Global.
+These plans offer coverage that we recommend for a more realistic coverage of costs associated with medical procedures, medical evacuation, and repatriation.
+They also have a low deductible and offers multi-lingual customer support.
+PGH Global is a member of a large PPO (Preferred Provider Organization) UnitedHealth, to which most of the doctors and medical centers (Sentara and Riverside) in the Williamsburg and Gloucester area belong.

 2. For stays less than 3 months: The Reves Center recommends the Liaison International Plan offered by Seven Corners Insurance Company.
 This plan is reasonably priced and offers the minimum allowable coverage that we recommend for a more realistic coverage of costs associated with medical procedures, medical evacuation, and repatriation.
 It offers coverage for periods of 5 days to 187 days.
 It is a member of the MultiPlan Preferred Provider Network (PPO), to which many of the doctors, and medical centers (Sentara and Riverside) in the Williamsburg and Gloucester area belong.